wheaties/AutoLifts/docs/src/main/tut/Folder-Functions.md

 The Folders package contains several context transforming functions which form the corrolary of auto-folding logic.
 Wherein folding syntax was concerned with a specific type and arbitrary functions, the folding functions are concerned with specific function types and arbitrarily nested types.
 Included in the package are the following transformations:

  * foldWith - places a function into an auto-folding context
- * foldOver - generates an auto-folding context specific to an upper type bound within the applied nested argument structures
+ * foldAll - places a predicate into an auto-folding context which returns true if all folds return true
+ * foldAny - places a predicate into an auto-folding context which returns true if any fold returns true

 There is no requirement that the type signature of the arguments contain multiply nested types.
 Besides `Foldable` being defined, the result of the fold(s) also requires a defined `Monoid`.